Visible Greenness Exposure

 Network Analysis

-We will use the DRIGLUCoSE
+We can also leverage the DRIGLUCoSE

-package see the GitHub repository.
+, refer to the GitHub repository.

 # Download and process road network from OSM data